mathieucaroff/track-of-thought-web/README.md

 ## Building

 - Install dependencies by running `yarn`
-- Run `node src/level/generate-level-importer.js`
+- Run `yarn build`

+You can then open dist/index.html in your web browser of choice.

+## Developing

+- Install dependencies by running `yarn`
-- Run `yarn parcel build src/index.html`
+- Run `yarn serve`

-## Credit

-- The levels in this game were taken from [macie-k's track-of-thought](https://github.com/macie-k/track-of-thought), themselves inspired from those of Lumosity.